Control Lexical Leakage in Agent-Memory Retrieval Evals (Entity-Collision)¶

 embedder-B 0.85 0.83 0.77

 The lexical tier was carrying embedder A's average and BM25 was retrieving most of its winners for free.
-Once lexical overlap is pinned across both embedders, embedder B is the better choice for intent and multi-hop queries — which is exactly what an agent-memory system stores.
-The team that picked A on the single hit@k picked the wrong embedder for their workload.
+Once lexical overlap is pinned across both embedders, embedder B wins on intent and multi-hop queries — exactly what an agent-memory system stores.
+The team that picked A on the single hit@k picked the wrong embedder.

-(Numbers are illustrative of the protocol's mechanic; the paper provides the actual per-tag comparison across hash-trigram, MiniLM-384, and BGE-large embedders.)
+(Numbers are illustrative; the paper provides the actual per-tag comparison across hash-trigram, MiniLM-384, and BGE-large embedders.)

-• Entity-collision answers a model-selection question, not a deployment-quality question; hybrid retrievers, lexical-favoured domains, and small teams may be better served by end-to-end task evals
+- Entity-collision answers a model-selection question, not a deployment-quality question; hybrid retrievers, lexical-favored domains, and small teams may be better served by end-to-end task evals